XVmecha/Toto-4-AD/README.md

 - Mean + k*std: Statistical outlier detection
 - Median Absolute Deviation (MAD): Robust to outliers
 - Adaptive online thresholds: Update threshold as distribution shifts (future work)

+### Future work
+-Expand dataset selection other benchmark candidates are (SMAP,WADI,MSL,HAI) -Try different error scoring metrics (MAE/MSE).
+Currently, Negative Log Likelihood is used.
+-Error diagnosis for SMD, Do anomalous datapoints score lower forecastin error than non-anomalous datapoints?
+Why can explain this behaviour?
+-Finetuning TOTO to further improve performance.
+Potentially, SOTA anomaly detection performance can be achieved on benchmark dataset by fine-tuning TOTO on domain relevant data.

+Feel free to open an issue or email me at andreas@bacd.nl for suggestions and improvements.

+## Acknowledgments

+This project extends and builds upon the Toto repository (https://github.com/DataDog/toto), developed by the Datadog AI Research team.
+Core components, including model architecture and inference utilities, are adapted from their Apache-2.0 licensed implementation.

+- Original repository: https://github.com/DataDog/toto [attached_file:1]
+- Associated paper: "This Time is Different: An Observability Perspective on Time Series Foundation Models" (arXiv:2505.14766) [attached_file:1]
+- License: Apache-2.0 (see [LICENSE](LICENSE) file) [attached_file:1]